Flag of Earth: Futurama

 In the 1999 Futurama science fiction comedy television series, set in the 3000s, the Earth is united under a world government.
 Its flag contains thirteen horizontal stripes, alternating between red and white, with a blue canton in the left top corner, containing a globe, with the Americas prominently depicted in the centre.
 It was based on the flag of the United States.
 Its aspect ratio of the height of the flag to its width equals 10:19.
 The flag appeared for the first time in the episode "When Aliens Attack", and was prominently featured in the episode "A Taste of Freedom", where it was named the "Old Freebie".
-A variant of the flag based off of the First Navy Jack is also seen in "When Aliens Attack".
+A variant of the flag based on the First Navy Jack is also seen in "When Aliens Attack".